 As I’m sure you can guess, Allow Remote Control is for when you want an authorized user to access your computer, and Take Remote Control is for when you want to remotely connect to someone else’s computer.

 We’ll start by looking at Allow Remote Control.
 The password field contains a password that is automatically generated by the application.
 However, if you want you can generate a new password by clicking the circle arrow.

 Next, click on the arrow to open up the Source ID drop-down menu to view possible IP addresses that can be used to connect to your computer.
 If wired and wireless connections are used simultaneously it is possible to have more than one IP address.
 Select one of them, and share it with the person who will connect to your computer.
 That person will then follow the steps outlined below.

 Take Remote Control

 If you thought that was easy, the Take Remote Control side is even easier.
-Simply enter the IP address of the computer you wish to connect to in the Target ID text box.
+Simply enter the Source ID from the person you wish to connect to in the Target ID text box.
 Then, click on Connect to initiate the connection and enter the password provided by the other side.

 You could also use the Wayk Now Discovery Mode to discover other Wayk Now hosts on the local network.
 Click on the arrow to open up the Target ID drop-down menu, select Discover locally, select the host you wish to connect to and click Connect to launch the session.